Aussie ‘Maxim’ Model Natalie Roser Gets Wet, Flaunts Insane Thigh Gap In Skimpy Bikini On Instagram

 Australian model Natalie Roser is a perennial favorite on Instagram, frequently taking to the popular photo and video sharing platform to give her fans exactly what they want.
-Whether that be bikini-clad snapshots or little pieces of her personal life, Natalie’s most ardent admirers love to see more of her, and she delivered earlier today when she posted a beachy image that sent pulses racing and hearts aflutter.
+Whether that be bikini-clad snapshots or little pieces of her personal life, Natalie’s most ardent admirers love to see more of her, and earlier today, she delivered when she posted a beachy image that sent pulses racing and hearts aflutter.

 Backgrounded by a craggy reef as she stands thigh-high in the ocean, Natalie strikes a candid pose beneath the sky blue heavens.
 Covered in dewdrops from the surf, and with her iconic golden locks slicked back in damp tresses, the blonde bombshell looks like she has been taking a dip in the waves.
 Her skimpy bikini exposes a great deal of her lean, athletic body — emphasizing both her wild thigh gap as well as her muscular, flat stomach.
 The model’s decolletage is also put on full display, her pert bust showcased by the tiny bikini top.